yogi7777/speaker-timer/README.md

 > A simple timer for presentations.
 > (Or other things like breaks, exams, etc.).

-- Set timer in minutes, seconds
+- Set timer in minutes, seconds.
+- The timer continues to run during the reload
 - Timer at 0:00, color changes to red and timer runs up.
 - CSP, sanitizeInput, encodeURIComponent, DOM, XSS protection built in.
 - Default: Silent alarm.
 Press 'note' for sound (2x beep from alarm.wav).